CodeZwei/nid-qbmod/README.md

 # Nidalee Outfit

-_Adds a Nidalee Outfit for Queen."_
+_Adds a Nidalee Outfit for Queen._

 A mod for [Queen's Brothel](https://queensbrothel.com/)